 Source: Harry P.Bowen et.al., “Multi-country.
 Multifactor Tests of the Factor Abundance Theory”.
 American Economic Review, pp.806-807.

 2. In relation to land and capital, if labour is available in abundance in a country, the price of labour would be low and the price of land and capital would be high in that country.
 The vice-versa is true in those countries where land and capital are available in abundance in relation to labour.

 3. These relative factor costs would lead countries to produce the products at low costs.

-For example, India and China have comparative advantage in labor intensive industry like textile and tobacco, Saudi Arabia has comparative advantage in oil.
-Therefore, countries export those goods in which they have comparative advantage due to factors endowed
+For example, India and China have a comparative advantage in labour intensive industry like textile and tobacco, Saudi Arabia has a comparative advantage in oil.
+Therefore, countries export those goods in which they have a comparative advantage due to factors endowed

 Chart: principal exports of selected countries.